Vanessa Bryant sues LA sheriff over helicopter crash photos

 Sheriff Alex Villanueva previously told news media that eight deputies took or shared graphic photos of the scene and he ordered the images deleted.
 The sheriff said the department has a policy against taking and sharing crime scene photos, but it does not apply to accident scenes.

+The Los Angeles Times first reported the allegations that the graphic photos had been taken and disseminated in February.

-Bryant previously filed a claim, a precursor to a lawsuit, in Los Angeles County Superior Court.
+Bryant previously filed a claim, a precursor to a lawsuit, in May.
 The suit was filed Thursday.

-FILE - In this Feb.
-24, 2020, file photo, Vanessa Bryant speaks during a celebration of life for her husband Kobe Bryant and daughter Gianna in Los Angeles.
-Bryant on Tuesday, Sept.
-22, 2020, filed a lawsuit against the Los Angeles County sheriff claiming negligence, invasion of privacy and intentional infliction of emotional distress after deputies allegedly shared unauthorized photos of the crash that killed her husband, their 13-year-old daughter and seven others. less

-FILE - In this Feb.
-24, 2020, file photo, Vanessa Bryant speaks during a celebration of life for her husband Kobe Bryant and daughter Gianna in Los Angeles.
-Bryant on Tuesday, Sept.
-22, 2020, filed a lawsuit ... more

 California Gov. Gavin Newsom has not yet signed a bill that would make it a misdemeanor for first responders to take unauthorized photos of deceased people at the scene of an accident or crime.
 The legislation was prompted by the crash photos.